cen19/fullstack-review/github.property.md

 React events are named using camelCase, rather than lowercase.
 With JSX you pass a function as the event handler, rather than a string.

+[ ] Attach the client to the server
+  [ ] check if it's connected
+[ ] server calls api and stores it in MongoDB